 Skins was originally a very successful series developed to appeal to a UK audience.
 The series became very well known for being frank and honest about the descriptions of teenage-like and what it was like to grow up in the times of self-discovery.
 As the UK version of skins was very successful and ranged a number of several series, it received worldwide acclaim which leads to the US attempting to adapt and re-create their own version of the series.

 The US audience, however, criticised this adaption of the depiction of the issues shown in the show.
 This lead to a lot of the episodes being highly censored and a lot of critics claiming that the show was very damaging and dangerous for children to watch because of the mass array of topics which are delved into.
-Later on, the season was cancelled due to its content ad lack of popularity with the US audience.
+Later on, the season was cancelled due to its content and lack of popularity with the US audience.

 Skins is definitely a great example to use in the case of translating comedy and drama from one culture to another, as it very much highlights the differences between the UK and US audience and how they interpreted this series.
 The series definitely highlights the negative effects of translating comedy and drama across cultures and what can happen when its done in a way that doesn’t appeal to the translated audience.
 TV shows, in the end, are proof of their own nation and culture.
-The content, feel of the TV series and tone leaves a lasting impression on culture of a series, so when it’s taken out of its original setting or environment it can loose its spark and identity if you aren’t careful
+The content, feel of the TV series and tone leaves a lasting impression on the culture of a series, so when it’s taken out of its original setting or environment it can lose its spark and identity if you aren’t careful

 - Moran, A., 2009.
 TV formats worldwide: localizing global programs.
-Intellect books.
+Intellect Books.